ChrisDud0257/SSL/GAN-Based-SR/README.md

 4.2 The models provided by us.
 You could download all of our well-trained models through [GoogleDrive] or [BaiduDrive].

+For fair comparison, we download all of the original GAN-based SR models and re-test them, which means we test our SSL-guided version and the original model with the same datasets, the same border cropping size, the same border shaving size, the IQA metric codes and so on.

 4.3 Start testing
  - For example, when testing ESRGAN-SSL, you could use this command: